beacon-biosignals/StableHashTraits.jl/README.md

 ### `StructType.{Null/Singleton}Type`

 These types error by default.
-You can opt in to behavior similar to `missing` and `nothing` by defining an appropriate [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier).
+You can opt in to behavior similar to `missing` and `nothing` by defining an appropriate [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier) or by using [HashNullTypes](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashNullTypes) and/or [HashSingletonTypes](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashSingletonTypes).

 If `transform_type` for a singleton is defined, it will no longer error as the value is already defined to be empty.

 ### `Function`

 Attempting to hash a function errors by default.
-You can opt in to hashing a function by defining [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier).
+You can opt in to hashing a function by defining [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.type_identifier), or by using [HashFunctions](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.HashFunctions).
 If `transform_type` is defined, functions will hash as if they were `UnorderedStructs`: functions can have fields if they are curried (e.g. `==(2)`), and so, for this reason, the fields are included in the hash by default.

 If a function value `fn` can be hashed in this way, so can types of the form `typeof(fn)`.